Tibule12/Crypto/DEPLOYMENT_GUIDE.md

 ## Additional Notes

 - The deployment process now adds a `.nojekyll` file to the build directory to prevent GitHub Pages from treating the site as a Jekyll site
-- The workflow includes a manual trigger option for additional flexibility
-- All deployment artifacts are stored in the `frontend/build` directory before deployment
+- The workflow uses `npm ci` instead of `npm install` for faster and more reliable dependency installation
+- Node.js version 16 is used for compatibility with the deployment action
+- Caching is implemented for node modules to speed up subsequent builds